-Sunrise Senior Living offers health services in 14 communities throughout the Chicagoland area from the Wisconsin border down to Flossmoor.
-In addition to the Brighton Gardens of Wheaton, Sunrise has facilities in Buffalo Grove, Highland Park, Wilmette, Park Ridge, Schaumburg, Bloomingdale, Lincoln Park, Fountain Square, Flossmoor, Palos Park, Willowbrook, Naperville and Naperville North.
+Sunrise Senior Living offers health services in fourteen communities throughout the Chicagoland area from the Wisconsin border down to Flossmoor.
+In addition to the Brighton Gardens of Wheaton, Sunrise has facilities in Buffalo Grove, Highland Park, Wilmette, Park Ridge, Schaumburg, Bloomingdale, Lincoln Park, Fountain Square, Flossmoor, Palos Park, Willowbrook, Naperville, and Naperville North.

-The facilities offer a variety of senior care solutions for numerous medical conditions and requirements that include:
+The facilities offer various senior care solutions for numerous medical conditions and requirements that include:

 - Independent living solutions

 Mistreatment, Abuse, and Neglect Alleged to Take Place at Sunrise